OML-NPA/Open-Machine-Learning-Software/README.md

       - Intrinsic advantage of Julia programming language

 ### Project support
-We use a voluntary support scheme in order to finance the development and be able to compete with any commercial alternatives.
+We use a voluntary support scheme in order to finance the development and be able to compete with any proprietary commercial alternatives.
 Project can be supported in two ways:
    - Direct donation
    - Display of a customizable add banner